CHARITY-WACHIRA/python-p3-attributes-and-properties/README.md

 ## Properties

-Python's flexibility with respect to members of classes and objects is very useful to us, but sometimes we need to prepare for bad actors (like me, right now):
+float))Python's flexibility with respect to members of classes and objects is very useful to us, but sometimes we need to prepare for bad actors (like me, right now):